textpattern/textpattern.github.io/administration/admin-fast-track.md

 and information architecture), which you are not ready for yet.
-So we'll kick-start you with a basic blog model and you learn the rest like everyone else does -- by reading more users docs, asking questions in the [support forum](http://forum.textpattern.com), and exploring on your own (the best kind of learning).
+So we'll kick-start you with a basic blog model and you learn the rest like everyone else does -- by reading more users docs, asking questions in the [Textpattern CMS support forum](http://forum.textpattern.com), and exploring on your own (the best kind of learning).

 On this page: